Skip to Content (Press Enter)

 The more common type of surrogacy is gestational surrogacy.
-Gestational surrogacy is the only family growing option for LGBTQ+ individuals and couples to have biological children.
+Gestational surrogacy is the only family growing option for LGBTQIA+ individuals and couples to have biological children.
 It’s a process that requires medical and legal expertise, as well as a strong emotional support throughout the journey.
-Through IVF, embryos are created in a lab at a fertility clinic, using the gay intended parents' biology (one or both) as well as an egg donor.
+Through IVF, embryos are created in a lab at a fertility clinic, using the intended parents' biology (one or both) as well as an egg donor.
 At the fertility clinic, 1-2 embryos are implanted into a gestational carrier, who carries the baby(ies) to term.

 Surrogacy is an emotional and financial process to building the family of your dreams.

 Although surrogacy for heterosexual intended parents and same-sex intended parents is largely similar, there are a few factors that separate gay surrogacy from surrogacy for straight singles and couples.